ymuichiro/quick_learning_symbol_en/03_account.md

 #### Adjustment of display digits

-Treating the amount of owned tokens as an integer value to avoid errors.
+Treating the amount of owned tokens as an integer value to avoid rounding errors.
 We can get the divisibility from the token definition, so we can use that value to display the exact amount of owned tokens.

 ```js
 mosaicRepo = repo.createMosaicRepository();